lab-cosmo/chemiscope/docs/src/python/sphinx.rst

 It is possible to use the ``chemiscope`` directive to load datasets that reference external structure files.
 This is useful when the structures are large, or when the same structures are to be used in multiple datasets.
-The main `dataset.jison` file should contain structure entries that reference external `.json` files, as described in the :ref:`input documentation
-<python-input>`.
-The paths should be defined relative to the position of the
-main chemiscope file, as the external files will then be copied in the output folder automatically.
+The main `dataset.json` file should contain structure entries that reference external `.json` files - that can be created for instance using :py:func:`write_external_structures`.
+The paths should be defined relative to the position of the main chemiscope file, and the external files will be copied to the documentation build folder automatically.

 .. code-block:: rst